-Wall No. 1 is located in a 130 MPH zone.
-Aesthetics require a recessed panel type wall with Type C post caps.
+Wall No. 1 aesthetics require a recessed panel type wall with Type C post caps.
 The front and back face panel textures are to be Ashlar Stone.
 The post texture is to be smooth.
 The wall will not have any graphics.
 The color of the wall, posts and caps is to be a light brown, (color number 33446).

-Wall No. 2 is a flush panel type wall.
+Wall No. 2 aesthetics require a flush panel type wall.
 The front face of panels and posts are to be Trapezoid Vertical Fins with Fractured Face (Colorado Drag), with graphics.
 The Back Face Panel texture is to be Pea Gravel.
 The color of the wall is to be light brown, color number 33446.
 Post caps are not required.

 TABLE OF VARIABLES.
-CADD CELL 05200 "NOISE WALLS DATA T ABI FS'
+CADD CELL 05200 "NOISE WALLS DATA TABLES'

-PROJECT REQUIREMENTS Table able Date 1-01-14

-WALL NO. REQUIRED: (YES/NO) REQUIRED T EXTURES: PANEL TYPE

-(1) GRAPHICS COLORED PRECAST PANELS: POSTS:

-(1) COATINGS (2) POST CAP (3) FRONT FACE BACK FACE FRONT FACE BACK FACE RECESSED/ EITHER)

-1 NO YES С В В Α Α RECESSED

-2 SB-1 YES NO Н F Н Α FLUSH
+PROJECT REQUIREMENTS ole Date 1-01-14 WALL NO. REQUIRED: (YES/NO) REQUIRED TEXTURES: PANEL (1) GRAPHICS COLORED PRECAST PANELS: POSTS: TYPE (FLUSH/ (1) COATINGS (2) POST CAP (3) FRONT FACE BACK FACE FRONT FACE BACK FACE RECESSED/ EITHER) 1 NO YES С В В А Α RECESSED 2 SB-1 YES NO Н F Н Α FLUSH

-- See Control Drawings.
+See Control Drawings.
 Coat all exposed faces of panels with Class 5 Applied Finish Coating.
 The color shall be per Federal Color Chart, Federal Standard No. 595C color 33446.
 Coat post caps the same color as posts, with a Class 5 Applied Finish Coating.
 The color shall be per Federal Color Chart, Federal Standard No. 595C color 33446.

-Index 5210 Traffic Railing/Noise Wall (8'-0") (Rev. 07/15)
+Index 5210 Traffic Railing/Noise Wall (8'-0")